alexzaganelli/strapi-plugin-email-designer/README.md

         to: 'to@example.com', // required
         from: 'from@example.com', // optional if /config/plugins.js -> email.settings.defaultFrom is set
         replyTo: 'reply@example.com', // optional if /config/plugins.js -> email.settings.defaultReplyTo is set
+        attachments: [], // optional array of files
       },
       {
         templateId: 1, // required - you can get the template id from the admin panel
         subject: `Thank you for your order`, // If provided here will override the template's subject.
-Can include variables like `Thank you for your order <%= user.firstName %>!`
+Can include variables like `Thank you for your order {{= user.firstName }}!`
       },
       {
         // this object must include all variables you're using in your email template
-        user: {
+        USER: {
-          firstName: 'John',
+          firstname: 'John',
-          lastName: 'Doe',
+          lastname: 'Doe',
         },
         order: {
           products: [